david-schor/beehive-server/README.md

 - 🤖 `flake.lock` updated daily via GitHub Action and the server upgrades automatically once a month
 - 📦 [Custom ISO](https://github.com/david-schor/beehive-server/releases) for fast install
 - ☸️ k3s fully declarative to run services
+  - [caddy](https://caddyserver.com) with [infomaniak plugin](https://github.com/caddy-dns/infomaniak) as ingress for easy Let's Encrypt certificate registration and renewal
+  - [vaultwarden](https://github.com/dani-garcia/vaultwarden) for your passwords, secret notes and more
+  - [pihole](https://pi-hole.net/) as local dns (set server ip as your dns)
 - 🧱 Modular architecture increases maintainability and is future-oriented

 ## Getting started